vinayak-talla/vitec-calibrations/README.md

     Create div and respective fields for new instrument type customAddInstrument.js - toggleFields()
-    Add variable for new instrument type fields and add it to if statement
+    Add variable for new instrument type fields and add it to if statement service-order.html
+    Add fields to modal
+customAddServiceOrder.html
+    Add code for fields
+so_pdf_generation.py
+    Add code for creating table of new type

 ## Add Instrument Type Fields
 models.py